 Photo: © the artist.
 Photo credit: Susan Dawson/Art UK

-Emily Davidson (1872-1913), suffragette.
-This steel statue depicts Davidson on hunger strike emptying the food from her bowl.
+Emily Wilding Davison (1872-1913), the militant suffragette, who was knocked over by King George V’s horse, when she ran on to the racecourse at the 1913 Epsom Derby and later died from her injuries.
+This steel statue depicts Davison on hunger strike in prison emptying the food from her bowl.
 The steel scrolls are inscribed: VOTES / FOR / WOMEN; and: SHE KNEW. / KNEW THEY WOULD COME / WITH A FUNNEL AND PIPE / THAT THEY WOULD COME / MOB HANDED. / RESTRAINING HER BODY BUT / STRENGTHENING HER / CONVICTION. / THEIR MISGUIDED METHODS. / SMALL BRUTAL VICTORIES / ACHIEVING THEIR GREATER / DEFEAT. / AND SHE WAS CONTENT.
-Commissioned by Northumberland County Council and Morpeth Town Council, the statue was unveiled on 11 September 2018.
+Davison’s parents both came from Morpeth and she is buried in the family plot there in the churchyard of St Mary the Virgin.
+The statue was commissioned by Northumberland County Council and Morpeth Town Council and was unveiled on 11 September 2018.

 Sculptor: Ray Lonsdale (b.1965)